roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Said the girl, sitting across from Lydia.
 She has long, dishevelled apple-green hair and brown skin.
-She appears of around seven years of age, undressed.
+She appears of about seven years of age, undressed.

 "Lydia... and, who are you?"

-Yuuyami walked without a haste, and bring her hips down next to Lydia.
+Walking up without a haste, Yuuyami brought her hips down next to Lydia.
 For the time being, _Whew_, I'm relieved for here is seem to be no peril.

 "This girl, is our child."